 New pump track in Olympia's Isthmus Park, with the state capitol in the background.
 Credit: Nikki McCoy

-Olympia-area families, along with visitors with kids, have a brand new reason to be pumped: the recently opened pump track at downtown Olympia's Isthmus Park.
+Olympia-area families, along with visitors, have a brand new reason to be pumped: the recently opened pump track at downtown Olympia's Isthmus Park.
 Designed for all ages, the pump track is super-fun for kids on bikes, scooters, skateboards and in-line skates.

 “It’s so fun and so many people can do it!” said 9-year-old Henry Beagle, who was rocking a Spiderman helmet and a scooter on a recent visit to the park.
 Since its opening last month, the park has been filled with roller-enthusiasts, from professional riders to novices to toddlers.